Higher Yoneda product structures and Iwasawa algebras modulo $p$: The reconstruction theorem from

 We are especially interested in the case of the dg-algebra $B = \B^*(A,m)$.
-Because its underlying complete graded algebra is freely generated by $\Sigma A^*$, one may readily compute that the classical hull is presented as
+Because its underlying complete graded algebra is freely generated by $\Sigma A^*$, one may readily compute as in \cite[Ex.\ 2.3.2]{A-inf} that the classical hull is presented as